royceleung/LMYTFU/README.md

 ## Let Me Youtube That For You ##

 ## Summary ##
-  > Searches Youtube for the User.
+  > Loads the first Video or Playlist for the User.
+Completely blocks all ads.

 ## How to Get Started ##
+	Run "npm install" & "bower install".
+  >Launch the server at localhost:3000 with "node server.js".
-  > Type your search into the Search Box.
+  >Type your search into the Search Box.

+##TroubleShooting ##
+	> If you get iframe error in console, remove line 20 in auth.js.